Goku-kun/Thesaurus/README.md

 Version 1.0.1 is active.
 More features will be added soon.

 ### Patch 1.0.1 details
-* Updated the promise implementation to follow asyn-await
+* Updated the promise implementation to follow async-await
-* Displaying output for more than one operation in a single execution using the --all command
+* Displaying output for all operations in a single execution using the --all command
 * minor output detail changes
 * Code Refactoring